We’ve released BitCurator 0.1.5, which you can find on the Release page.

 Note that the virtual machine is now packaged as a .tar.gz file.
 Windows users will need a 3rd party file archiving utility such as 7zip to extract the VM.

-Current versions of the BitCurator requirements documents have been posted to the wiki.
-You can find them on the Software page.
+Current versions of the BitCurator requirements documents have been posted.
+You can find them on the Release page.

 These documents were originally prepared during the planning stages of BitCurator, and subsequently revised following feedback from our Professional Experts Panel and Development Advisory Group.